aaron-grau/curic/react/projects/todos/README.md

 }
 ```

-### Store
+### Redux Store

-The Redux Store will hold a reference to our application state.
-The Store will also handle updating our state when actions are dispatched and it will tell the necessary components to re-render.
+A Redux store holds a reference to an application state.
+The store handles
+updating state when actions are dispatched and tells the necessary components to
+re-render.
+Let's create our Redux store.

-+ Create a new file, `store/store.js`
++ Create a new file, `store/store.js`.
-+ Import `createStore` from the `redux` library
++ Import `createStore` from the `redux` library.
-+ Import our `RootReducer`
++ Import our `RootReducer`.
-+ Define a new function `configureStore`
++ Define a new function `configureStore`.
-+ `configureStore` should return a new `Store` with the `RootReducer`
++ `configureStore` should return a new `store` with the `RootReducer`.

-**Test your code: Call `configureStore()` from your entry file and set `window.store` equal to the result.
-This will allow you to call
+**Test your code** - Import `configureStore()` to your entry file and instantiate
+your `store`.
+Set `window.store = store` and call `window.store.getState()` in
-`window.store.getState()` in your console.
-Make sure that this function returns
-the default application state described above.**
+your console.
+Make sure that this function returns the default application state
+described above.
+Don't move on until it does!

+**NB**: Keeping your `store` on the `window` while working on a Redux app is a
+very handy and quick way to ensure that your state is changing the way you
+expect it to given any user interaction, ajax call, Redux action.

 Try setting a default value for state in your `TodosReducer`.
 This might look like this:
 ```js
 // reducers/todos_reducer.js
 const defaultState = {
   "1": {
     id: 1,